Steven-Grevera/ENC4265/manual.md

 *Figure 189: Image of The Shadow of Shinshi boss chasing after the player.
 Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/shinsinokage.jpg*

-The Shadow of The True Story, is a godlike entity which is story explained to be your “other half”.
-An abandoned half that has been left within the realm in which you preside.
+The Shadow of Shinshi is a godlike entity that is story explained to be your “other half.”
+An abandoned half that has been left within the realm in which you reside.
 For this reason, it feels rage toward you due to how long it’s been isolated and left to the corrupting forces that live amongst the realm of the dead.

-The boss only appears on the Missing Windhole level and will pursue the player throughout the level as a chase stage.
+The boss only appears on the Missing Windhole level and will pursue the player throughout the level as a chase corridor.
 You will damage it by blowing up or shooting barrels.
 You can blow up the barrels without shooting them with a pistol by using firecrackers.
 The Boss must be close enough in range to take the explosion damage, stunning them for a time and allowing you a chance to escape.

-If you try and put a barrier down on the map to block it’s path, it will destroy the barrier and then continue it’s pursuit.
-If you make it to the end of the level and use the mirror to transport back to an area similar to the start of the level, you will find The Boss will return by seeping out of the ground behind you.
+If you try to put a barrier down on the map to block its path, it will destroy the barrier and then continue its pursuit.
+If you make it to the end of the level and use the mirror to transport you back to an area similar to the start of the level, you will find The Boss will return by seeping out of the ground behind you.
 The same will occur if you are captured by it and lose a Candle Light (Life Point) in earlier parts of the chase itself.

 ## Pests
 ![image](https://github.com/user-attachments/assets/a041b974-9c63-4636-8296-1993093a0214)
 *Figure 190: Image of Cocoon Moth Pests swarming the player.
 Image Taken By: Steven Grevera*

-Pests are enemies that won’t outright kill you right away but can deal damage to your total health as well as effect various other aspects of your character and the game.
-While a pest won’t instantly kill you like an Apparition will, if your left in a bad situation, they could be largely responsible for giving you a game over or taking one of your lives.
+Pests are enemies that won’t outright kill you right away but can deal damage to your total health as well as affect various other aspects of your character and the game.
+At the same time, a pest won’t instantly kill you like an Apparition will; if you're left in a bad situation, they could be largely responsible for giving you a game over or taking one of your lives.

 Some can seal your karuta, some can slow you down, a pest is “an annoyance” but combined with an apparition together, could result in the loss of your life, or worse, an entire run’s failure if the wrong karuta ends up sealed.

 ### Pest Types